 - A. ALL GYMNASTS HAVE THE RIGHT TO: - 1.
 Compete in the meet if she has met all the requirements for eligibility (entry, score, and age requirements) and is properly entered. - 2.
 Use any of the facilities provided by the meet organizing committee. - 3.
 Use the services of any person connected officially with the meet (i.e. physician, trainer, music manager, etc.). - 4.
 In the case of a tie, expect her award to be mailed to her club address, free of charge, not later than one (1) month after the completion of the meet, if the award is not available at the meet. - 5.
 Expect courteous and respectful treatment from all participants and meet personnel. - 6.
-Expect that the competition site will provide a safe and adequate environment, allowing her to perform to the best of her ability. - B. THE GYMNAST IS OBLIGATED TO: - Obtain an Athlete or Introductory Athlete (Levels 1 or 2 and Xcel: Bronze, Silver, Gold, Diamond, Platinum) Member number from USA Gymnastics Member Services and be prepared to show her membership card at any USA Gymnastics-sanctioned event in which she participates. - 2.
+Expect that the competition site will provide a safe and adequate environment, allowing her to perform to the best of her ability. - B. THE GYMNAST IS OBLIGATED TO: - 1.
+Obtain an Athlete membership from USA Gymnastics and be prepared to show her membership card at any USA Gymnastics-sanctioned event in which she participates. - 2.
 Be affiliated with a USA Gymnastics Member Club - 3.
 Follow the USA Gymnastics Code of Ethics. - 4.
-For adult athletes they must complete the U.S. Center for SafeSport Core Course Training - 5.
+Adult athletes (18 or older) must complete the U.S. Center for SafeSport Core Course Training. - 5.
 Be competent at Levels 1 through 3 prior to participating in Level 4 meets. - 6.
 Be familiar with the rules of the meet and schedule of the meet events and lineup. - 7.
-Be present at the site of the meet for sufficient warm-up.
+Be present at the site of the meet for sufficient warm-up. - 8.
+Remain in the area of competition designated for gymnasts, as competitors or as observers. - 9.
+Obey warm-up regulations, rotation schedules and conform to the regulations of the meet.